Garrettg3005/Supreme-Bot-In-Progress-/README.md

 A config file will be created.
 Enter information inside.

 Finally,

 Run `npm run eu` if you're from EU
 Run `npm run us` if you're from US

 Method 1 works best typically.
+Feel free to help me complete this :)